zicat/tributary/doc/developer_guide.md

 Note:

-1. The param sink.group_kafka.kafka.topic is useless, because we use records to compute topic in kafka_demo_dispatcher.
+1. The param sink.group_kafka.kafka.topic is not work, because the topic is parsed from the record in kafka_demo_dispatcher.
 2. Because DispatchKafkaFunction extends DefaultKafkaFunction, other params are still supported.